-Meghan Markle's youngest bridesmaid is two years old
+Meghan Markle's youngest bridesmaid is 2 years old

 Just hours later, the news site reported that Markle would not be attending as he said he would be undergoing heart surgery Wednesday, just three days before the big event.

 It is currently unclear who -- if anyone -- will accompany Meghan on her walk down the aisle.
-She will spend her last night as a single woman at a hotel in an undisclosed location before traveling with her mother, Doria Ragland, to Windsor Castle for the ceremony at 12.00 p.m.
-(7.00 a.m.
+She will spend her last night as a single woman at a hotel in Berkshire before traveling with her mother, Doria Ragland, to Windsor Castle for the ceremony at noon (7 a.m.
 ET).